sekwah41/Naruto-Mod/README.md

 # Naruto-Mod
+Note: The package SekCore is used betwen a few of my projects (mostly unreleased) and if it ever has enough features it will become its own library.

 The mod adds various features to minecraft such as items, mobs, weapons, new player animations and chakra.
 The mod is still in beta so there are a lot of features still being added.

 The mod is still in beta so a lot is still being changed and added.